Focus-me34/Focus-me34/README.md

 - 🌱 I’m currently working as a full time fullstack developer.
 I use Rails and React on a daily basis.

-- ⌚️ I almost completed my first full year as a web developer.
+- ⌚️ 1+ year as fullstack web developer 🔥

 - 💬 Ask me about ** RAILS / OOP / REACT / UX / ENV: TEST - DEV **